-Prior to each Round Table, research teams completed a Knowledge Sharing Template (see Appendix E) that outlined their project objectives and results to date.
-The KTP used the information from the Knowledge Sharing Templates to develop one-page, plain language case studies summarizing the demonstration projects.
+Prior to each Round Table event, research teams completed a Knowledge Sharing Template (see Appendix B) that outlined their project and their results to date.
+The KTP used the information from the Knowledge Sharing Templates to develop one-page, plain language case studies for each of the demonstration projects.
 All case summaries were reviewed by a patient partner who was recruited and engaged by the KTP.
 All Research Round Table attendees received these case studies 1 week prior to the meeting.